Mazurex/Langbot/README.md

 ## Automatic Translation

 The bot connects to a database, looking for the specific entry for that guild (creating a default one if it doesn't exist).
-The bot then reads every message sent, it then determines whether to translate that message based on the given configuration, if it decides to translate, it will reply the the message with the translated version, with a customizable format with placeholders (explained later).
+The bot then reads every message sent, it then determines whether to translate that message based on the given configuration, if it decides to translate, it will reply the the message with the translated version, with a customizable format with placeholders.

 ## Command Translation